technancy/tdd-js-node-jake/README.md

 * server-side testing
   - Choose framework
-  - Abstract the framework
-  - Swap out a different framework to make sure adstraction works

 - client-side testing

+Future Tasks:
+  - Abstract the framework (Swap out a different framework to make sure adstraction works)

 To build on Windows: